-- Indoor processing is required, except in instances where outdoor operations have been assessed for risk and release potentials controlled. - Indoor storage and labeling requirements for R2 Controlled Streams - Appropriateness of insurance coverage given the risks, size, and scope of operations - including changes in operations, changes in processing volumes, etc. - Closure Plan is to include the use of "appropriate commercial businesses to manage" any electronics (etc.) under their control.
+- Indoor processing is required, except in instances where outdoor operations have been assessed for risk and release potentials controlled. - Indoor storage and labeling requirements for R2 Controlled Streams, including indoor storage of all items for reuse (unless intended for outdoor use) - Appropriateness of insurance coverage given the risks, size, and scope of operations - including changes in operations, changes in processing volumes, etc. - Closure Plan is to include the use of "appropriate commercial businesses to manage" any electronics (etc.) under their control.